shredos67/enablenotch/README.md

 >i dont know how this would behave on fedora, but it most likely wont work, or worst case it'll break something

-also... if you need this script because you cant enable notch manually...  arch linux probably isnt for you :)

 # Installation and usage:

 make sure you have git installed: